You must apply using the Joint Electronic Submission (Je-S) system.

 If uploading this ‘optional’ attachment to your Je-S form, please select the attachment type ‘letter of support’ and describe the document as ‘Key Stakeholder’ (Detail name of Stakeholder).

 Project partner letter of support (optional)

-This must be a maximum of two sides of A4.
+This must be a maximum of 2 sides of A4.